-- Compaq employee stock purchase plan: People who bought stock under that plan, administered by Morgan Stanley's corporate benefits division "StockPlan Connect," were sent 1099-B forms dated 3/14/18 based on incorrect data entry from the HPE cost basis letter.
+3. Micro Focus 2018 spinoff.
+In Apr 2018, people who bought stock administered by Morgan Stanley's corporate benefits division "StockPlan Connect," were sent 1099-B forms dated 3/14/18 based on incorrect data entry from the HPE Cost Basis letter.
 One member discovered this and was able to convince Morgan Stanley to send corrected 1099-B forms dated 4/13/18 via postal mail to "you and 6,000 other HPE shareholders."
-(See Morgan Stanley cover letter below.)

-- Compaq employee stock purchase plan: Compaq hired Smith Barney (now Morgan Stanley) as their Employee Stock Purchase Administrator.
+History: Compaq hired Smith Barney (now Morgan Stanley) as their Employee Stock Purchase Administrator.
 After the merger, CPQ shares converted to HPQ, which later spawned HPE, DXC, MFGP, and Perspecta.
 Unless moved, these shares are all now in a personal "StockPlan Connect" account at Morgan Stanley.
-It turns out that neither HPI nor HPE appears to have any current direct relationship with Morgan Stanley.

 If formerly a regular, direct U.S. employee of HP or HPE -- or are in the process of leaving -- join the HP Alumni Association.
 No charge, thanks to HPAA's Supporting Members.

 © 2022 Hewlett-Packard Alumni Association, Inc. • By using this site you accept these terms • Operated by volunteers.
 Not officially endorsed or supported.